ryantd42/NY-Legislative-Git/2023/A3113A-2023/bill.md

   ___________

- Introduced  by  M.  of  A.  CLARK, FAHY -- read once and referred to the Committee on Health
+ Introduced  by  M.  of  A.  CLARK, FAHY -- read once and referred to the Committee on Health -- committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  public health law, in relation to enhancing the scope of health equity impact assessments to require consideration  of reproductive health services and maternal health care

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 3 of section 2802-b of the public  health  law, as  amended  by  chapter 137 of the laws of 2022, is amended by adding a new paragraph (j) to read as follows:
   (J) THE EXTENT TO WHICH THE AVAILABILITY AND PROVISION OF REPRODUCTIVE HEALTH SERVICES AND MATERNAL HEALTH CARE IN THE APPLICANT'S SERVICE AREA WILL BE AFFECTED IF THE PROJECT IS IMPLEMENTED.
-APPLICANTS SHALL DEMON- STRATE HOW THE PROJECT  WILL  MEET  THE  OBLIGATION  OF  PROVIDING  SUCH SERVICES, PURSUANT TO SECTION TWENTY-FIVE HUNDRED NINETY-NINE-AA OF THIS CHAPTER.
+APPLICANTS SHALL  DEMON- STRATE HOW THE PROJECT WILL IMPACT THE DELIVERY OF STATUTORILY PROTECTED REPRODUCTIVE  HEALTH CARE, PURSUANT TO SECTION TWENTY-FIVE HUNDRED NINE- TY-NINE-AA OF THIS CHAPTER, AND MATERNITY SERVICES.
   § 2.
 This act shall take effect on the  same  date  and  in  the  same manner as chapter 137 of the laws of 2022, takes effect.